API Reference

 Initialize a

-Random bits are obtained from a flip_state
+Random bits are obtained from a flip_state using the following

 functions.